Chemical force microscopy: Frictional force mapping

 Chemical interactions can also be used to map prepatterned substrates with varying functionalities (see Figure 3).
 Scanning of a surface having varying hydrophobicity with a tip having no functional groups attached would produce an image with no contrast because the surface is morphologically featureless (simple AFM operation).
 Functionalizing a tip to be hydrophilic would cause the cantilever to bend when the tip scans across hydrophilic portions of the substrate due to strong tip-substrate interactions.
-This is detected by laser deflection in a position sensitive detector therefore producing a chemical profile image of the surface.
-Generally, a brighter area would correspond to a greater amplitude of deflection so stronger bonding corresponds to lighter areas of a CFM image map.
+This is detected by laser deflection in a position sensitive detector, thereby producing a chemical profile image of the surface.
+Generally, a brighter area would correspond to a greater amplitude of deflection, so stronger bonding corresponds to lighter areas of a CFM image map.
 When the cantilever functionalization is switched such that the tip is bent when encountering hydrophobic areas of the substrate instead, the complementary image is observed.

 Frictional force response to the amount of perpendicular load applied by the tip on to the substrate is shown in Figure 4.
 Increasing tip-substrate interactions produce a steeper slope, as one would expect.
 Of experimental importance is the fact that contrast between different functionalities on the surface may be enhanced with an application of greater perpendicular force.
 Of course, this comes at the cost of potential damage to the substrate.

 Ambient: measurements in liquids

 Capillary force is a major problem in tensile force measurements since it effectively strengthens the tip-surface interaction.
 It is usually caused by adsorbed moisture on substrates from ambient environment.
 To eliminate this additional force, measurements in liquids can be conducted.
 With X-terminated tip and substrate in liquid L, the addition to Fad is calculated using Eq 1 with WXLX = 2γLL; that is, the extra force comes from the attraction of liquid molecules to each other.
-This is ~10 pN for EtOH which still allows for the observation of even the weakest polar/nonpolar interactions (~20 pN).
+This is ~10 pN for EtOH, which still allows for the observation of even the weakest polar/nonpolar interactions (~20 pN).
 The choice of liquid is dependent on which interactions are of interest.
 When the solvent is immiscible with functional groups, larger than usual tip-surface bonding exists.
-Therefore, organic solvents are appropriate for studying van der Waals and hydrogen bonding while electrolytes are best for probing hydrophobic and electrostatic forces.
+Therefore, organic solvents are appropriate for studying van der Waals and hydrogen bonding, while electrolytes are best for probing hydrophobic and electrostatic forces.